 You may have heard of Zumba, the world-wide, dance-fitness phenomenon - but have you heard of Zumba Gold?
-It was specifically designed with older people in mind and is perfect for anyone who wants to burn calories, strengthen their muscles and boost their mood, all while enjoying a bit of a boogie.
+It was designed with older people in mind and is perfect for anyone who wants to burn calories and strengthen their muscles, all while enjoying a bit of a boogie.
+You don't need to leave the house to try Zumba - there are loads of fantastic resources online to get you started.
+So if you're looking for a fun and mood-boosting new activity for lockdown, Zumba Gold is perfect.
 Here's everything you need to know...

 "I go every week and absolutely love it."